Syllabus & Course Policies

 Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
 Homeworks will typically be released on Thursday and be due the following Wednesday or Thursday.

-You are not allowed to use any artificial intelligence tools except for the 61A-bot integrated into ok.
-You are also not allowed to use solutions on the internet.
-You will receive score penalties for doing so.
+You are not allowed to use any artificial intelligence tools except for the 61A-bot integrated into ok, a program provided with each assignment.
+Students will receive score penalties for doing so.
+You are also not allowed to use solutions on the internet (of course).

 Projects